 5.11.1 Enhanced Capture (eCAP)

-Applications for eCAP include:
+Applications for the eCAP module include:

 - Speed measurements of rotating machinery (for example, toothed sprockets sensed through Hall sensors)